mart1n-xyz/ERC20Forkable/README.md

 ## Architecture

-The library consists of two contracts that work together:
+The library consists of three contracts that build on each other:

 ### ERC20Fork